juxt/yada/dev/resources/user-manual.md

 * the `:representations` option
 * the `:representation` option
 * the `:media-type`, `:charset`, `:encoding` and `:language` option
-* the `:representations` entry of the result of the call to the resource's `resource-properties` function.
+* the `:representations` entry of the result of the call to the resource's `properties` function.

 ### :resource